Streamlined Variational Inference for Linear Mixed Models with Crossed Random Effects: Illustration for Data From a Large Longitudinal Education Study

 where $\by_{ii'}$ is the $n_{ii'}\times 1$ vector of scores for the $i$th student and $i'$th item.
 The $n_{ii'}\times 1$ predictor vectors $\bx_{1,ii'},\ldots,\bx_{5,ii'}$ are $n_{ii'}\times 1$ vectors containing measurements for the $(i,i')$th student/item pair on values of the variables $x_1,\ldots,x_5$ which are defined as follows: { \arraycolsep{1pt}

 } The priors were set to be

 The response data was transformed to the unit interval for Bayesian analysis with these priors.
 The parameters were then back-transformed to match the original response scale.
 In addition, to make the Gaussian assumption more plausible, we only considered fields with test scores between 1\% and 99\% inclusive.

-We considered fitting model (\ref{eq:NELSmodel}) using: \begin{itemize} \item[(1)] Markov chain Monte Carlo via the \textsf{rstan} (Stan Development Team, 2019) \textsf{R} package with a warmup of size 1000 and retained samples of size 1000, and \item[(2)] mean field variational Bayes under product restriction III with \texttt{Fortran 77} implementation of Algorithm \ref{alg:MFVBforPRIII} with 100 iterations. \end{itemize} Again, we used the third author's \textsf{MacBook Air} laptop with its 2.2 gigahertz processor and 8 gigabytes of random access memory.
-The attempt at fitting (\ref{eq:NELSmodel}) to the National Education Longitudinal Study via \textsf{rstan} was such that \textsf{rstan} ran for more than three days but then failed to save the output, presumably due to the size of the model and data set.
-The mean field variational Bayes algorithm ran successfully and took just under 5 minutes.
+We fit model (\ref{eq:NELSmodel}) using mean field variational Bayes under product restriction III with \texttt{Fortran 77} implementation of Algorithm \ref{alg:MFVBforPRIII} with 100 iterations.
+Again, we used the third author's \textsf{MacBook Air} laptop with its 2.2 gigahertz processor and 8 gigabytes of random access memory and the fit took just under 5 minutes.

-We now present some graphical summaries of the mean field variational Bayes fits.
 Figure \ref{fig:NELSyearFits} shows 96 randomly chosen of the random line year effects, corresponding to posterior means, with each of $x_2,\ldots,x_5$ fixed at their average values and the horizontal and vertical ranges set to be the same for each panel.
 Shading corresponds to pointwise 95\% credible intervals.
 Strong heterogeneity in the year effects across subject/item pairs is apparent, although it should be noted that Figure \ref{fig:NELSyearFits} represents only about 0.05\% of all such effects.

 Figure \ref{fig:NELSeffects} provides a graphical summary of the effects of $x_2,\ldots,x_5$.
 Each line segment corresponds to an approximate 95\% credible interval for the corresponding coefficient.
 The mean field variational Bayes posterior means are shown as solid dots.
 For example, having a father with at least a high school education leads to an elevation of about 5\% in mean test score.
 The homework and education-related predictors are seen to be highly significant, whereas gender is not significant.